nodro7/angular-mydatepicker/README.md

     * change value of any option dynamically
 * well tested
   * coverage [report](https://codecov.io/gh/kekeh/angular-mydatepicker)
-  * most of the codes are from my old libraries which are widely used
+  * most of the codes are from the existing libraries which are widely used

 ### Project